ButKor/c8y-repository-integration/README.md

 c8y-devmgmt-repo-intgr | fwStorageObserveIntervalMins | "5" | The interval in minutes in which the files from external storage are read.
 Default is 5.
 Datatype String. |
 c8y-devmgmt-repo-intgr | credentials.fwAzblobConnectionDetails | "180" | The amount of minutes for how long the presigned URLs are valid.
 Default is 180.
 Datatype String. |

+> Configuration Options are loaded on start-up, not during runtime.

 # Upload a new Firmware to your storage account

 For checking the available Firmware Versions, the Service expects two Files to be present in the root of your referenced storage solution: